The Active World of Passive Investing

 Western Finance Association (WFA) Annual Meeting (2018)

-We investigate the new reality of exchange-traded fund (ETF) investing and the impact it has on the overall activeness of the market.
-We argue that, just as many active investment vehicles are “closet indexers”, many ETFs are active investments in both form and function.
-We extend the Berk and Green (2004) model to include ETFs and show how skill and scale influence their size and return in equilibrium.
-We find that most ETFs are highly active with a median active share of 93.1% and median tracking error of 8.8% p.a., relative to the passive market portfolio.
-We find that more active ETFs are gaining market share at the expense of less active ETFs, whereas the opposite is true for mutual funds.
-We also show that the market overall is not considerably more passive, and that informational efficiency of the market is not being negatively affected.
+We investigate the new reality of exchange-traded funds (ETF) and show that, just as many active mutual funds are “closet indexers”, many ETFs are active investments in form or function.
+We extend the Berk and Green (2004) model to show how skill and scale in ETFs influence their size and return.
+We find that most ETFs are highly active (median Activeness Index of 93.1%) and that more active ETFs are gaining market share over less active ETFs.
+The opposite is true for mutual funds.
+Consequently, the market overall is not considerably more passive and informational efficiency is not negatively affected.

-Keywords: exchange traded fund, ETF, active share, passive investing, index investing
+Keywords: exchange-traded fund, ETF, Activeness Index, passive investing, index investing

 JEL Classification: G11, G14, G23